in2code-de/in2publish_core/Documentation/Manual/CommandControllers/ExitCodes.md

 * `230`: The RPC/Envelope identified by the argument `uid` did not exist.
 * `231`: No argument `uid` was given to identify an RPC/Envelope.
 The command must contain a `uid` like `rpc:execute 4`.
 * `232`: Executing the RPC/Envelope failed.
 More information should be available in the logs.
+* `240`: At least one test failed, so in2publish_core is not ready to be used.

 ## API stability